Log: From daily notes - page 1 2001 - Dec.30 - Sun.

 Final application of gum stop-out to areas of considered luminescence.
 Stone to press bed and packed.
 Asphaltum applied over entire stone, this ink base adheres to the open areas of stone (not to the stopped-out areas) thus creating a positive printing ground while having worked on (stopped-out) the negative or non printing areas.

-'02 - Apr.6 - Sat.
+Log - page 8 '02 - Apr.6 - Sat.

 Printer #3 - (solid background)

-In shop at 11am.
-Enough time to roll-up image and give 1st. etch.
 Worked roll-up ink to a fine consistency with spatula.
 Tranferred several strips to ink slab and rolled out thinly with 14" x 4" calfskin roller.
 With sponge washed all gum and asphaltum sludge from image on press-bed with clean water, dampened image with proofing sponges and proceeded to roll-up image with ink.
 Slow roll-up, took approx. 1 hr. - tapped in some areas with pallette knife (will protect these areas with gum when etching.)
 Cleaned all edges of stone with snake slip, washed and dried.
-Prep for 1st. etch: Rosin and talc dusted on and excess wiped off with Kimwipes.

 Formula: 2oz. of gum arabic in beaker - 12 drops of nitric added and mixed well.
 Straight gum on areas mentioned above, etch mix poured on image and hand massaged for 3-1/2 min. avoiding the weak areas until final minute, then including the entire stone.
 Mopped the excess gum/etch up with 1 cheesecloth and buffed dry and tight with another.
 Washed out cloths and hung to dry, then cleaned excess ink from slab and rolled out calfskin roller repeatedly on slab while scraping it away each time - this is repeated until only a small amount of ink remains on both.
 Wax paper laid over slab and wrapped and taped roller.
 This will hold a roller for many months without drying.
 Have used the slab consistently over a 20 year period without having to clean with solvent.